Visit our Sister Sites:

 How to Grow Collards:

-Plant seeds or seedlings in your garden as soon as the ground can be worked.
+Plant Collard seeds or seedlings in your garden as soon as the ground can be worked.
 For spring crops, start plants indoors four to six weeks before planting outside.

 Plant seeds in containers 1/2 inch deep, in sterile starting mix.
 Water thoroughly once, then lightly after the seeds have sprouted.